Kirill Kaprizov: International play

-Kaprizov has played for the Russian national team in the IIHF World U18 Championship, IIHF World Junior Championship, senior Ice Hockey World Championships, and the Winter Olympics.
+Kaprizov has played for Russian national teams in the World U18 Championships, World Junior Championships, World Championships, and the Winter Olympics.

-At the 2017 World Junior Championship, Kaprizov tied for leading scorer with nine goals and three assists in 12 games.
-In this tournament, Russia won bronze, beating Finland in the third place game.
+At the 2017 World Junior Championships, Kaprizov tied for leading scorer with nine goals and three assists in 12 games.
+In this tournament, Russia won bronze, beating Sweden in the third place game.

 He was the youngest player on the gold medal-winning Olympic Athletes from Russia team at the 2018 Winter Olympics.
 Kaprizov scored the golden goal in overtime of the final match against Germany, winning the first gold medal for the Russian ice hockey team since 1992.
 His five goals throughout the Olympics finished tied for the tournament lead.

-In 2019, he won bronze at the 2019 IIHF World Championship.
+In 2019, he won bronze at the 2019 World Championship.

 Personal life

-Kaprizov is a Russian Orthodox Christian.
-He is the godfather and namesake of his CSKA Moscow teammate Nikita Nesterov's son, Kirill Nesterov.
+Kaprizov is the godfather and namesake of his CSKA Moscow teammate Nikita Nesterov's son, Kirill Nesterov.

-Kaprizov enjoys playing video games, including Counter-Strike and Dota.
+Kaprizov is an Orthodox Christian.
+In his free time, he enjoys playing video games, including Counter-Strike and Dota.
 When back in Novokuznetsk, he enjoys fishing and playing football.